 back to Blog

-How Much Distance Should Be Between My Septic Tank and My Well?
+How Much Distance Should Be Between My Septic Tank and Well?

-Often, local authorities may require larger distances than recommended by the EPA between a well and septic components, due to local codes or soil conditions.
+The minimum distance required between septic tanks and well water is 50 feet.
+Local authorities may require larger distances than recommended by the EPA, due to local codes or soil conditions.
 In other cases, property restrictions or elevation changes may allow components to be closer together.
-In the State of Maryland, the requirements for distances between wells and septic components are as follows for wells meant for water supply:
+In the State of Maryland, the minimum distance required between wells and septic tanks are:

 Source: Maryland Department of the Environment, Regulation of Water Supply, Sewage Disposal, and Solid Waste, Chapter 04: Well Construction